hlascelles/karina_personal_website/_posts/kitchen/2011-01-02-mattar-paneer.md

 **Methods:**

 * Start boiling the rice.
+* Open a can of tomatoes.
+If they are not already finely chopped, handblender them.
 * Very roughly chop onions, garlic and ginger.
 No need to peel the ginger.
 * Place them into a bowl and add all the dry spices (garam masala, chilli, black pepper, salt, cumin, turmeric, cinnamon and cloves).
-Hand blender this into paste.
+Hand blender everything into a paste.
 * In a heavy bottom pot, heat a bit of coconut oil.
-Add the curry paste and fry for a couple of minutes, until it smells really good.
+Add the curry paste and fry for a couple of minutes, stirring constantly, until it smells really good.
+Add tomato paste and cook for another minute, stirring constantly.
-* Meanwhile, quickly handblender the contents of the tomato can, if it is not already in the pulp format.
-* Add tomato paste to the pot and stir for 1min.
-Add the contents of the tomato can.
+* Add the tomato can.
 Refill the can with water and add it in.
 Add in jaggery.
 Cook for about 20min.
 * Meanwhile, heat a non-stick pan with coconut oil.
 Cube the paneer and fry it until golden on most sides.
-* Taste the curry - make sure there is no hint of raw onions or raw tomatoes.
-Adjust salt, acidity, spice and sweetness levels by adding salt, some acidity, chilli powder and jaggery respectively.
+* Taste the curry and adjust for salt, spice (chilli powder) and sweetness (jaggery).
 * Once it tastes good, add paneer and frozen peas and wait for the temperature to come back up.
 * Add cream and wait for the temperature to come back up.
 * Serve with rice.